 In Ubuntu, there is a firewall that comes preloaded.
-It's called UFW (Ubuntu-Firewall).
+It's called UFW (Uncomplicated Firewall).
 Although UFW is a pretty basic firewall, it is user friendly, excels at filtering traffic, and has good documentation.
 Some basic Linux knowledge should be enough to configure this firewall on your own.

 Notice that UFW is typically installed by default in Ubuntu.
 But if anything, you can install it yourself.
 To install UFW, run the following command.

 If you are running a web server, you obviously want the world to be able to access your website(s).
 Therefore, you need to make sure that the default TCP port for web is open.

 In general, you can allow any port you need by using the following format:

 sudo ufw allow <port>/<optional: protocol>

 If you need to deny access to a certain port, use this: